 The NSCA offers the CSCS and NSCA-CPT certifications in multiple languages through our international NSCA Affiliates in Japan, Italy, Spain, Korea, and China.
 International partners are responsible for the registration and recertification processes within their country.
-In select countries and locations, the CPSS, CSPS and TSAC-F may be offered in English.
+In select countries and locations, the CPSS, CSPS, and TSAC-F may be offered in English.
+The TSAC-F is offered in Korean.